commerce-docs/adobe-comdox-exl-rake-tasks/example_usage.md

 # Example Usage

-This document shows how to use the `adobe-docs-rake-tasks` gem in your documentation repositories.
+This document shows how to use the `adobe-comdox-exl-rake-tasks` gem in your documentation repositories.

 ## Basic Setup